Skip to content

 Can I get my pet's illustration on a cup?

 Absolutely.
-Custom pet illustrations are a charming way to personalize cups—especially if your pet plays a role in the wedding.
-If you love pet portraits, look at our all cups for inspiration on pairing pet art with other items like napkins and signs, or read our guide on custom pet portrait napkins for design ideas.
+Custom pet illustrations are a charming way to personalize cups, especially if your pet plays a role in the wedding.
+Browse our full cups collection for inspiration on pairing pet art with other items, or read our guide on custom pet portrait napkins for design ideas.

 How long does it take to produce custom cups?

-Production times vary by material and printing method, but a safe window is 6–12 weeks.
+Production times vary by material and printing method, but a safe window is 6 to 12 weeks.
 Rush production is sometimes available for an extra fee, but request proofs early to avoid delays.

 Are custom cups a good value?